Java-Archive/vaadin-dev-environment/README.md

 ### Selenoid
 Selenoid is a replacement for the traditional Selenium Implementation.
-It is written in Go and available as Docker IMage as well as Selenium.
+It is written in Go and available as Docker Image as well as Selenium.
 In Comparison to Selenium, the supported Browsers are Firefox, Google Chrome and Opera.
 Additionally, the management of the Browser Images are very easy if you are using the manager image that is available to create the config file for the active browsers for the current cluster. **browsers.json**